Anna-Maria Sichani and Elena Spadini, in collaboration with the members of the IDE; Version 1.0, December 2018.

 0.2.2.
 Parameters.
 Tools should be reviewed on a case-by-case basis considering their individual features: goals set by the creators, financial resources, the run-time of the project and other available resources.
 It might be appraised positively when a tool is very rich in scope and functionalities.
 But it must also be recognized when only narrower, self-defined aims are met.
 Where the defined goals are not fulfilled, the stage of development should be taken into account.
 Publication and review are often valid only momentarily in an ongoing, open process of scholarly engagement, which should not be mistaken for the final, completed state of a tool.
 Therefore, the reviewer must examine whether the tool has, at the point of its review, reached sufficient maturity and consistency to be a worthwhile resource for research.
-The review of a tool should also serve as a professional comment in the development and a suggestion for improvement.
 See also section [1.3.
 Stage of development].

 0.2.3.
 Qualification of the reviewer.
 Reviewing tools for digital scholarly editing requires a double qualification, because the reviewer has to be able to evaluate the technical aspects of a tool and its usefulness as a research instrument in the context of a specific discipline or a community of practice.
 Reviews of tools may only focus on one of these sides, which must be stated explicitly.
 Ideally, a complementary opinion by experts from fields of study in which the reviewer has less expertise should be added to the text.
 See also section [1.1.
 The reviewer].